Policy 3122PProcedure - Excused & Unexcused Absences

 For any student who does not have an IEP or Section 504 Plan, but who is reasonably believed to have a mental or physical disability or impairment, these steps will include informing the student’s parent/guardian of the right to obtain an appropriate evaluation at no cost to the parent to determine whether the student has a disability or impairment and needs accommodations, special education services, or related services.
 This includes students with suspected emotional or behavioral disabilities.
 If the school obtains consent to conduct an evaluation, time should be allowed for the evaluation to be completed, and if the student is found to be eligible for accommodations, special education services, or related services, a plan will be developed to address the student’s needs.

 The district will designate a staff member to apply the Washington Assessment of the Risks and Needs of Students (WARNS) or other assessment and, where appropriate, provide the student with best practice or research-based interventions consistent with WARNS.
 As appropriate, the district will also consider:

 - adjusting the student’s course assignments;

-- providing the student more individualized or remedial instruction;
+- providing the student more individualized instruction;

 - providing appropriate vocational courses or work experience;